Communium interpretes dolorum: Content

 It will not be easy to achieve peace in the middle of such great destruction.
 Many are still angry and hateful.
 Peace must be tempered by the impartial scale of justice, which embraces in fraternal charity all peoples and all nations and which does not bear hidden germs of discord and strife.
 Therefore, those who must come to agreement in this most grave cause, and those on whose recommendations not only the fate of their nations depends, but also the relationships of all mankind and the future course of the ages, especially need celestial help.

 The Pope reminds of the many refugees, who are fugitives banished from their homeland and longing to once again see their own homes; for prisoners, and for those who lie in numberless hospitals.
 For these and for all others afflicted by this conflict he asks for prayers to the most merciful Mother of God.

+Analysis

+The beginning of the encyclical is marked by the expression of a dramatic setting for the European continent, scarred by hatred, disagreement and destruction proportioned by war.
+This introduction is contrasted with the general, hopeful, tone of the document, with the pontiff looking to a future "radiating with hope".

+In fact, for the pontiff, the key for this bright future lies on justice, a virtue intrinsically tied to peace.

+But something more must be sought from the divine Redeemer and His most holy Mother by prayer and penance.
+We must seek a true and sincere peace, that may quickly end this calamitous and bloody conflict.
+In the midst of such great destruction and perturbation of affairs, while many are still angry and inimical to one another, it is certainly not easy to achieve such a peace.
+Peace must be tempered by the impartial scale of justice, which embraces in fraternal charity all peoples and all nations and which does not bear hidden germs of discord and strife.